 ENGROSSED BILL.
-A bill which includes all amendments adopted on the floor of the house of origin.
+A bill which reflects all amendments made in the house of its origin.

 ENROLLED BILL.
 A bill passed by both houses, which incorporates all amendments, and to which has been attached a certificate of enrollment indicating the date passed, votes cast on the bill, and the certifying officers' signatures.
 It is presented to the Governor for signature.